Course Descriptions

 Designed to explore communication principles from the viewpoint of different western and non-western cultures.

-The study of communication principles and leadership strategies for effective teamwork.
-Focus is on communication and leadership skills that produce team cohesion, synergy and productivity.
-Communication theory is applied to analyze leadership roles in team projects, decision-making and conflict management.
+Study of communication principles and leadership strategies for effective teamwork.
+Focus is on communication and leadership skills that produce team cohesion, synergy, and productivity.
+Communication theory is applied to analyze leadership roles in team projects, decision-making, and conflict management.

-A study of presentation techniques within business and professional contexts.
-Presentations made to staff, clients and constituents as well as conference and keynote addresses will be studied and practiced.
+Study of presentation techniques within business and professional contexts.
+Presentations made to staff, clients, and constituents, as well as conference and keynote addresses, will be studied and practiced.
 Students will create and deliver presentations tailored to their individual career objectives.
-Prerequisite: COM 161.

 Special communication needs of teachers of any discipline.
 Students develop an understanding of communication concepts applicable to the classroom as well as communication skills useful in other aspects of educational environments.
-Course content is developed through readings, lectures, discussions, structured activities and classroom visitations.
-Course provides the teacher an experiential and cognitive understanding of the role of communication in the educational environment.
+Course content is developed through readings, lectures, discussions, structured activities, and classroom visitations; provides the teacher an experiential and a cognitive understanding of the role of communication in the educational environment.

-A study of applied communication skills for professionals in for-profit and nonprofit organizations.
-Emphasis is given to oral and written communication techniques for providing performance feedback, conducting interviews, managing meetings, delivering training, promoting strategy and change, maintaining organizational identity and image and responding to organizational crises.
+Study of applied communication skills for professionals in for-profit and non-profit organizations.
+Emphasis is given to oral and written communication techniques for providing performance feedback, conducting interviews, managing meetings, delivering training, promoting strategy and change, maintaining organizational identity and image, and responding to organizational crises.

-A study of strategic corporate communication processes that manage the dynamic needs of internal and external stakeholders.
+A study of the strategic communication processes that manage the dynamic needs of internal and external stakeholders.
 Examines how systemic discourse among corporations and their diverse stakeholders facilitates survival in the competitive business environment.
-Corporate communication processes for managing reputation, sustaining social responsibility, engaging employees, navigating change and resolving organizational crises are examined.
+Corporate communication processes for managing reputation, sustaining social responsibility, engaging employees, navigating change, and resolving organizational crises are examined.

-Examines conflict process as communication phenomena.
+Examines conflict processes as communication phenomena.
 Explores theories of conflict communication and develops competencies for a range of professional and interpersonal contexts by applying theory to practice.

 Course explores theories and concepts of persuasive communication strategies.
 Emphasis is placed on examining persuasive strategies used in attitude change.
-Ethical problems related to persuasion, audience analysis and dialogue, rationality and the free marketplace of ideas are also explored.
+Ethical problems related to persuasion, audience analysis and dialogue, rationality, and the free marketplace of ideas are also explored.
 Students develop and present a persuasive campaign.
-Prerequisite: COM 161.

-A meaningful, planned and evaluated work experience related to the career and educational objectives of the student for which he/she may receive academic credit and possible financial remuneration.
+A meaningful, planned, and evaluated work experience related to the career and educational objectives of the student for which he/she may receive academic credit and possible financial remuneration.
 May be repeated for a maximum of six hours from any 488/489 courses.
 Graded pass/fail.
-Prerequisite: permission from chair.

 A course designed for students to get experience in the application of theory to practical situations.
-Businesses and organizations selected to participate draw from qualified students with skills in organizational communication, forensics, technical theatre or acting.
+Businesses and organizations selected to participate draw from qualified students with skills in organizational communication.
 May be repeated for a total of six hours.
 Graded pass/fail.
-Prerequisite: senior standing or consent of instructor.

 A study of the contemporary approaches to interpersonal communication with opportunities for practical application of those approaches in diverse interpersonal situations.

-Explores organizations as systems of learning based on productive alternative forms of human communication.
 Theories and tools of dialogue and organizational learning are applied to contemporary workplace practices.
-Prerequisite: COM 385

 Capstone course for majors and minors in organizational communication surveys theoretical and applied content areas within the discipline.
-Requirements include a major paper, presentation and a one-hour oral exam.
+Requirements include a major paper, presentation, and a one-hour oral exam.
 Graded pass/fail.
-Prerequisite: consent of instructor.

 Graduate Courses